Natasha has been working as a freelance inclusive dance Practitioner, Project Manager and Education Consultant since 2000.

 Trinity Laban, Essex Dance, South East Dance, Maidenhead Council, Epic Arts, The Specialist Schools Trust, Attitude Youth Dance, Brighton & Hove Music & Performing Arts, The Children’s University, The Brighton Dome and number of School Sports Partnerships and special schools in the South East.

-Natasha was Founder and Director of 3ddance (2008-2010) which was an inclusive dance education company delivering workshops in the South East.
+Natasha was Founder and Director of 3ddance (2008-2010) which was an inclusive dance education company delivering workshops across the South East.
 In the two years that she ran the company, she secured projects funded by a number of South East school sports partnerships and also gained South East Youth Dance Network Hub funding.
-She and her team of teachers delivered workshops to 20 special schools, which spanned anything from a day to a term.
-They also delivered workshops for Brighton University and Canterbury Christ Church University.
-Youth Dance England used footage of 3ddance projects in their promotional DVD.

 As well as her inclusive practice, Natasha has also held a number of positions in schools and colleges and was on the education team for Richard Alston Dance Company.
 For four years Natasha oversaw GCSE dance courses at Patcham High School and the BTEC National Award at Varndean College.
 Between 2000-2007 Natasha had regular freelance/ employed work in 5 other colleges in the South East.
 Included in these part time positions were 7 years at Brighton College and 2 years at Reigate College.
 Natasha also taught weekly professional contemporary technique classes and covered maternity leave as Brighton and Hove Council’s Youth Dance Development Officer.

 Natasha has a BA (Hons) in Dance Theatre from Trinity Laban and a PGCE in Post Compulsory Education.
 In addition she has undertaken a number of courses in business and management and is trained as a Bronze and Silver Arts Award advisor.
-Natasha also has first aid and advanced safeguarding training.
+Natasha also has first aid, mental health first aid and advanced safeguarding training.